 PAGE 4 - click here for more details: WHAT'S ON AUTHORS P4

 – competitions and opportunities for writers of poetry and prose as well as illustrators and performance writers creating works for stage, TV, film and multi-platform applications.

-These pages were updated on Monday, 10 September 2018.
+These pages were updated on Tuesday, 1 January 2019.

 PAGE 2 - click here for more details: COMPETITIONS P.2